 Hands Across The Sand – Avila Beach, CA

 A few weeks ago, an announcement from the local Sierra Club chapter caught my interest.
 It said there would be an event called Hands Across The Sand on Saturday, May 17, 2014, to advocate for clean energy and protest the proposed Keystone XL Pipeline.

 The local event in the tiny town of Avila Beach on the Central California Coast was being sponsored by the Surfrider Foundation San Luis Obispo chapter and the Sierra Club Santa Lucia chapter.
 San Luis Obispo County is perhaps the most laidback county in the state so I anticipated a small-scale, peaceful gathering of a few surfers and treehuggers with zero chance of violence or arrests.

 Hands Across The Sand seemed like the perfect way to wrap up several weeks of researching and writing about the Keystone XL Pipeline and participate in my first environmental protest.
-My spouse agreed to go, as did a friend from LA who would be visiting us that weekend.
+My spouse agreed to go, as did a friend from Southern California who would be visiting us that weekend.

 On Saturday morning, we got up, ate breakfast, and then realized we’d have to leave the breakfast dishes on the kitchen counter if we were to make it to Avila Beach by the 11:00 a.m. start time.
 On the way, we contemplated the irony of driving our fossil fuel-powered car to a protest against fossil fuels.